RobinJoe/Docs/doc/portfolio/Installing-Configuring-ElasticsearchKibana6-5-1-Windows64.md

 ## Configure Elasticsearch

-1. Navigate into the ``.\elasticsearch-6.5.1\`` directory through the Windows Graphic User Interface(GUI) or through Command Prompt.
+1. Navigate into the ``.\elasticsearch-6.5.1\`` directory through the Windows Graphic User Interface (GUI) or through Command Prompt.

 2. Access the ``\config`` directory.

 3. Access the jvm.options file

-4. Confirm that the JVM head size is set to the following:
+4. Confirm that the JVM heap size is set to the following:

 ```
 -Xms1g